 Please accept this challenge.
 Be innovative.
 Be moral.
 The issue of human rights abuses is overwhelming, but a proactive and practical response sets an example and goes some way to ease suffering.
 Dorsen is eight.
 His suffering is ongoing now.
 We can do something to help him and all the others like him.

 Please, please support this movement.
-I am publishing this letter on the website www.childrenplay.org and on social media and will publish your response.
+This letter is published on the website www.cobaltchildren.org and on social media and I will publish your reply.